naturalcrit/homebrewery/faq.md

 ### Typing `#### Adhesion` in the text editor doesn't show the header at all in the completed page?

+Your ad-blocking software is mistakenly assuming your text to be an ad.
 Whitelist homebrewery.naturalcrit.com in your ad-blocking software.